forestryio/jekyll-menus/README.md

 The other option for configuring menus is creating menus using `_data/menus.yml`.
 In this scenario, you can add custom menu items to external content, or site content that isn’t handled by Jekyll.

-In this file, you provide the menu key, and an array of custom menu items.
+In this file, you provide the menu key and an array of custom menu items.
 Custom menu items in the data file must have `url`, `title`, and `identifier` variable:

 ```
 ---